submariner-io/submariner-website/src/content/development/contribution-guide/_index.en.md

 ### Sprints

 Sprints are 3 week periods which encapsulate work on the release.
-Most sprints focus on active development of the current version, while some focus on additional aspects such as design and stabilization.
+Most sprints focus on active development of the current version, while the last one focuses on stabilization.
 Specific sprints and their contents are detailed in the following sections.

 Most sprints will end with a milestone pre-release as detailed in the following sections.